votingworks/arlo-cvr-encryption/README.md

 has exactly the idea that we want to build.

 A nice property of this design is that it's completely "on the side" of the regular RLA process.
-You can do a RLA without the e2e part, and you still get something useful.
+You can do a RLA without the encryption part, and you still get something useful.
-The e2e just makes things more robust.
+The encryption just makes things more robust.
 You can layer it on to an existing RLA process without requiring changes to how votes are cast and tabulated.

-And, of course, if you *do* happen to have voting machines that generate e2e ciphertexts, now those fit in very nicely here, so this scheme provides something of a stepping stone toward e2e technologies that allow voters to verify their votes were correctly tallied.
+And, of course, if you *do* happen to have "end to end" (e2e) cryptographic voting machines, that generate these same kinds of ciphertexts, now those fit in very nicely.
+This scheme provides something of a stepping stone towards bridging the world of e2e voting machines and risk-limiting audits.

 ## Command-line tools